t-davidson/webscraping-tutorials/README.md

 # Set-up

 You will need to have Python 3.5 installed.
 As a lab we are moving onto the new version of Python and the tutorials will not work with Python 2.
-You can download it [here] (https://www.python.org/downloads/).
+You can download it [here](https://www.python.org/downloads/).
 You can also download it via [Anaconda](https://www.continuum.io/downloads), which will include many of the packages in the distribution.

 You will also need to have [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) installed.
 You should make a Github account if you haven’t already.